robertmryan/Interactive-Custom-Transitions-in-Swift/README.md

 ## Interactive Custom Transitions Demo in Swift

-### A NSOperation-based implementation of delegate-based NSURLSession

 --

 This is an demonstration of a Custom Transitions.

 The idea was to illustrate a custom "presentation" transition from the root scene to a navigation controller.
-The goal was to allow interactive gestures to swipe between three different scenes, A, B, and C underneath the navigation controller.
-The goal was also to allow the user to swipe back to the root view controller to.
+The goal was to allow interactive gestures to swipe between three different scenes, A, B, and C underneath the navigation controller to illustrate custom "push" and "pop" transitions between the navigation controller's scenes.
+The goal was also to allow the user to swipe back to the root view controller, too.

 To implement this, the suggestion was to implement a custom subclass of the navigation controller that would instantiate the custom animation controllers and interaction controllers as necessary: